12 US lawmakers urge Biden to hold India accountable in WTO for its 'trade-distorting practices' | Headlines

 - United States

-A group of US lawmakers has urged President Joe Biden to file a formal request for consultations with India at the World Trade Organisation (WTO) over its ''dangerous trade-distorting practices''.
+A dozen US lawmakers have written a letter to President Joe Biden, urging him to file a formal request for consultations with India at the World Trade Organization (WTO) over its ''dangerous trade-distorting practices'' that they claim have impacted the US farmers and ranchers.

-The 12 Congressmen, in a letter to Biden, stated that current WTO rules allow governments to subsidise up to 10 per cent of the value of commodity production.
+The Congressmen stated that current WTO rules allowed the governments to subsidise up to 10 per cent of the value of commodity production.

 However, the Indian government continues to subsidise more than half of the value of production for several commodities, including rice and wheat, they said.